OpenBankProject/OBP-API/roadmap.md

 ## Upcoming developments

-*   Monitor / improve performance
 *   Web Hooks (on balance change etc.)

 ## Completed developments (most recent first)

+### Message Docs
+Message Docs (which define Core Banking System Kafka messages) are now avilalbe independent of the connector being used on the API instance.
+See [here](https://apiexplorersandbox.openbankproject.com/?ignoredefcat=true&tags=#v2_2_0-getMessageDocs)

+### Endpoint config and cleanup
+Endpoints can now be enabled / disabled explicitly using Props file.
+We removed old versions including v1.0, v1.1 and v.1.2.

+### API Explorer UI improved
+Left panel of API Explorer is now grouped by API Tags.

+### Automated performance tests
+We added automated performance tests driven by Jenkins.

+### Performance improvements
+We added "new style" endpoints and acheived some significant performance gains by using Futures and purer (no read side effects) functions.

+### Custom code folders in OBP-API
+We added Custom code folders so that bank specific forks can more easily git merge in updates from OBP-API develop branches.

 ### API Tester
 API Tester is a Python/Djano App for testing an OBP API instance from the outside.
-It supports a variety of authentication methods.
-You can configure different profiles for specifying parameters such as bank_id, account_id etc. See [here](https://github.com/OpenBankProject/API-Tester) for the source code and installation instructions.
+Partiularly useful when using a non-sandbox (e.g. kafka) connector.
+It supports a variety of authentication methods so you can test outside a gateway.
+You can configure different data profiles for specifying parameters such as bank_id, account_id etc. See [here](https://github.com/OpenBankProject/API-Tester) for the source code and installation instructions.

 ### Extend Swagger support
 We improved the information contained in the Swagger (and Resource Doc) endpoints.
 They are also available from the API Explorer.
 See [here](https://apiexplorersandbox.openbankproject.com/?ignoredefcat=true&tags=#v1_4_0-getResourceDocsSwagger)